Is laser welding stronger?

 2. What Is Laser Welding?

-Laser welding is a modern technique that uses a high-energy laser beam to melt and join materials.
-It is commonly used for high-speed, high-precision metal welding.
+Laser welding uses a high-energy laser beam to melt and join metals.
+It‘s known for high speed and high precision.
 Common types include continuous fiber laser welding, pulsed laser welding, and handheld laser welding.

 3. What Is Traditional Welding?

-Traditional welding methods include arc welding, TIG welding, MIG welding, and resistance welding.
-These techniques have been widely used in manufacturing and repair industries and rely on electrical current and filler materials to fuse metals.
+Traditional methods include arc welding, TIG, MIG, and resistance welding.
+These techniques have been widely used in manufacturing and repair.
+They rely on electrical current and filler materials to join metals.

 4. Comparing Strength: Laser Welding vs Traditional Welding

-Under the same material and process controls, laser welding joints tend to be tighter, have a smaller heat-affected zone, and offer better mechanical performance.
-Deep penetration welding creates denser internal weld structures, with higher tensile strength and fatigue resistance than traditional welding.
+Under the same material and process conditions, laser welded joints are tighter, have a smaller heat-affected zone, and offer better mechanical performance.
+Deep penetration welding creates denser internal structures, giving you higher tensile strength and better fatigue resistance than traditional welding.

 5. Factors That Influence Welding Strength